Frequently Asked Questions

 Curriculum and Program

 - Is MS in Business Analytics and Data Science a stem degree?

 Students automatically get 12 months of OPT.
 If they are employed with an E-Verify company, they may receive an additional 24 months for a total of 36 months of OPT.

-- Can the program be completed in 18 months or before?
+- Can the program be completed in 18 months or earlier?

-No. The program structure is designed in such a way that typically it takes 4 semesters to complete the degree for on campus students.
-You can work in summer through internships.
-Also, in any one of your last two semesters, you can take an online class and therefore be able to do an advanced internship.
+The program structure is designed in such a way that typically it takes 4 semesters to complete the degree for on campus students.
+However, you can pursue flexible internships/externships with companies lasting from 3 to 11 months in the last year of your program.

 - Is there an online/distance based learning option?